cDenton1/cDenton1.github.io/index.md

 ### Highlights:

 Very busy couple months ahead, but I placed first (along with every other team) at the KPMG Cyber Hackathon!
-You read more about it [here](https://cdenton1.github.io/2025/10/03/KPMG-Cyber-Hackathon.html).
+You can read more about it [here](https://cdenton1.github.io/2025/10/03/KPMG-Cyber-Hackathon.html).

 ### Recent Posts: